Clement-muriithi/CookstoveMS/README.md

 The system uses vite + react ,variant JavaScript framework How to
 1.Install node js and Install postgres table structure provided at the end.
-2.extract the zip file.
+2.clone this repo
-3.open VScode and add the folder -->Cookstove Management System.
+3.open VScode and add the folder.
 4.open the terminal and cd to client> cd .\Client\
 5. then> npm run dev
 6. add another terminal tab and cd server> cd .\Server\